gardener/landscaper/docs/deployer/container.md

 spec:
   type: landscaper.gardener.cloud/container

-  target: # has to be of type landscaper.gardener.cloud/kubernetes-cluster
+  target:
+    # only used to determine which instance of the container deployer is responsible,
+    # unless it is used explicitly in the custom code
     name: my-cluster
     namespace: test